-The fnn program is a sequential implementation of the FNN method based on this structure. fnn program has been also analyzed by means of a profile tool before making the parallel implementation, identifying five main tasks.
+fnn program has been also analyzed by means of a profile tool before making the parallel implementation, identifying five main tasks.
 Thus, let X a time series, n the length of the time series, Y a set of points constructed according to Eq.
-(1), KDTREE a data structure that implements the kd-tree,
+(1), KDTREE a data structure that implement the kd-tree, p the number of processes, and $q = \{1 \dots p\}$ a process identifier.
+For convenience we assume that p is a power of two.
+The parallel implementation called KD-TREE-P was formed based on these five tasks:

 - Global kd-tree building The first $\log p$ levels of KDTREE are built.
 All processors perform the same task, thus each one has a copy of the global tree.
-The restriction $n \ge p^2$ is imposed to ensure that the first $\log p$ levels of the tree correspond to nonterminal nodes instead of buckets. - Local kd-tree building The local KDTREE is built.
+The restriction $n \ge p^2$ is impose to ensure that the first $\log p$ levels of the tree correspond to nonterminal nodes instead of buckets. - Local kd-tree building The local KDTREE is built.
 In the level $\log p$ of the global tree are p nonterminal nodes.
-Each processor q builds a local kd-tree using the (q + 1)th-node like root.
-The first $\log p$ levels are destroyed and KDTREE is pointed to local tree. - Domain Decomposition Time series X is distributed to the processes.
-The building strategy imposes a distribution over the time series.
-Thus, the time series is split according to the kd-tree algorithm and the expected value of items contained in each local tree is approximately $\frac{n}{n}$ . - Nearest Neighbors Search Each process solves their subproblems.
-Each process searches the nearest neighbors for all points in Y that are in the local KDTREE. - Communication of Results Processes use MPI to communicate theirs partial results at the end of whole dimensions.
-The master process collects all partial results and reduces them.
+Each processor q build a local kd-tree using the qth-node like root.
+The first $\log p$ levels are destroyed and KDTREE is pointed to local tree. - Domain Decomposition Time series X is distributed to the processess.
+The building strategy impose a distribution over the time series.
+Thus, the time series is split according to the kd-tree algorithm and the expected value of items contained in each local tree is approximately $\frac{n}{n}$. - Nearest Neighbors Search Each process solves their subproblems.
+Each process search the nearest neighbors for all points in Y that are in the local KDTREE. - Communication of Results Processes use MPI to communicate theirs partial results at the end of whole dimensions.
+The master process collects all partial partial results and reduces them.